mason-dunn/project-idea-graveyard/README.md

 ### Figma to CSS Design System Sync Script

 At work I was working on a project and some team members mentioned an initiative to one day create a program that would automatically sync our current design system in Figma to our CSS stylesheets.
 I thought this would be a cool side project and still do, but Figma had to change their API to make variables a paid resource...

+### Automatic Timesheet VScode Extension

+I've been doing some freelance work and keeping track of time manually is simple but a chore at the same time.
+I'd like to have an extension where the time I am in a repository is automatically tracked so that I don't have to manually write down my start and stop times.